 System Preparation for Manufacturing Implementation: General Information

-Before you start implementing the manufacturing functionality in MYOB Advanced, you need to prepare the system—that is, specify the general settings that will be used by particular manufacturing processes—as described in the following sections.
+Before you start implementing the manufacturing functionality in MYOB Acumatica, you need to prepare the system—that is, specify the general settings that will be used by particular manufacturing processes—as described in the following sections.

 Learning Objectives